-The University Archives document the life of the University by collection materials created by students, faculty, administrative and departmental staff during the course of their time here.
-If you are looking to donate materials that are related to the University of Michigan, please get in touch with the Records Management Program at UMrecords@umich.edu.
+If you are looking to donate materials that are related to the University of Michigan, please email the University Archives at UMrecords@umich.edu.

 To transfer digital files

 The Bentley accepts records in digital formats, whether they have been continuously maintained in digital format since creation, or whether they have been digitized from analog formats.
 Tools and procedures for transferring digital files are subject to change as systems and formats continue to evolve.

 - Contact the archives and obtain archival-quality Paige boxes.